 French-born & New York based, Coco Dolle is a visual artist, performer and curator whose work explores themes of sexuality and gender dynamics.
-Her drawings, paintings and performance art projects invite a contemplation on female identity, women's symbology and the construction of the self.
-She is the founder of the Legacy Fatale project and the director of concept curatorial Milk and Night.
-Her work has been exhibited and performed at The Queens Museum (NY), Catinca Tabacaru Gallery (NYC), Mary Ryan Gallery (NYC), Yukiko Kawase Galerie (France), Brooklyn Academy of Music (NYC), Manchester Art Gallery (United Kingdom), Armory Show (NYC), Miami Art Basel (FL), Berkeley Museum (CA), Spring/Break Art Show (NY), and Deitch Projects (NYC).
+Her drawings, paintings and performance art invite a contemplation on female identity, women's symbology and the construction of the self.
+Her social dance practice takes form in the Legacy Fatale Project while her curatorial work tackles with feminist activism with her concept entity Milk and Night Curatorial.
+Coco's works have been exhibited and performed at The Queens Museum (NY), Catinca Tabacaru Gallery (NYC), Mary Ryan Gallery (NYC), Yukiko Kawase Galerie (France), Brooklyn Academy of Music (NYC), Manchester Art Gallery (United Kingdom), Armory Show (NYC), Miami Art Basel (FL), Berkeley Museum (CA), Spring/Break Art Show (NY), and Deitch Projects (NYC).
 She has been featured in numerous publications including Forbes Magazine, ArtForum, ArtNews, Creators Project, Vice Magazine, The New York Times, Time Out New York, Steidz Magazine, Brooklyn Rail, NY Observer and Purple Magazine.

 Coco Dolle is a grant recipient of Arts Council England/Alexandra Arts UK (2016) and the Art Student's League of New York (1999).
 She was an artist-in-residence at Grace Exhibition Space (2016-2017), Alexandra Arts Manchester Foundation UK (2016), Rosekill International Performance Art Residency (2017-2018) and Gallery Sensei (2014-2015).
 Ms. Dolle's works are included in numerous private and corporate collections including, Warburg Pincus, LLC, Tim Hunt (Andy Warhol Foundation), The Cleveland Clinic, Jeffrey Lee (Ryan/Lee Gallery) and CCBF.